We are kicking Big Polluters out of climate policy.

 Corporate Accountability and our partners are a formidable force in kicking Big Polluters out of climate policy.
 Together, we are gaining tremendous ground in securing the bold climate policy we need for global survival.
 The following recent victories were won in close partnership with our allies:

 - Big Polluters can no longer influence U.N. climate treaty talks unnoticed.
-Our relentless campaign to expose their influence over climate policy put this issue on the front page of The New York Times, as well as in countless other media outlets such as Democracy Now!
+Our dogged campaign to expose their influence over climate policy put this issue on the front page of The New York Times, as well as in countless other media outlets such as Democracy Now!
 The reports we released in collaboration with our Global South allies have been critical to securing such media coverage and shaping the conversations at the treaty talks.
-During the treaty meetings in 2016 and 2017 for example, governments and people from around the world demanded that climate policy be protected from Big Polluters.
-With every meeting, we are ensuring the demand for climate policy that serves people and the planet – not the corporate bottom line—grows ever louder and stronger.
+During the recent treaty meetings, governments and people from around the world demanded that climate policy be protected from Big Polluters’ influence and that climate justice prevail.
+With every meeting.
+We are ensuring the demand for climate policy that serves people and the planet – not the corporate bottom line — grows ever louder and stronger.

 - In the weeks before Trump took office, we moved President Obama to take an irreversible action for climate justice — releasing half a billion dollars into the Green Climate Fund.